 - Any costs that insurance or state/federal emergency relief funds will cover or reimburse, unless delays will cause critical and/or ongoing program delays.

 These special grants may be used to fund projected needs based on estimates or other documentation, and applications will receive expedited handling.
-Qualified applicants may request a grant of up to $50,000 by filling out a Target Wellness grant application online at healthymatsu.org.
+Qualified applicants may request a CPR grant by filling out a Target Wellness grant application online at healthymatsu.org.
 Assistance securing a line of credit is also available.

 Mat-Su Health Foundation (MSHF) is the official business name of Valley Hospital Association, Inc., which shares ownership in Mat-Su Regional Medical Center.
 In this capacity, MSHF board members and representatives actively participate in the governance of Mat-Su’s community hospital to protect the community’s interest in this important healthcare institution.
 The MSHF mission is to improve the health and wellness of Alaskans living in the Mat-Su and the tools it uses include grantmaking, convening of local partners, and policy change.
 The foundation’s work has resulted in significant improvements in systems that support the health of Mat-Su residents in areas such as behavioral health, child welfare, crisis response, community connections, workforce development, transportation, housing, and senior services.
 More information is available at healthymatsu.org .